 I’m not normally one to criticize people for the movie they didn’t make, or the book they didn’t write, but well, that’s exactly what I’m gonna do here.

 Okay, so that’s all well and good, but here is the thing; some really interesting women were involved in the events portrayed in this film.
-At least a couple of them even played important (if poorly understood) roles in those events.
 You wouldn’t know it unless you dug a little into the history at hand (I’m still getting started myself on this one), and you certainly wouldn’t expect a prominent role for women in the imaginary world of most fiction of the American West.
-Okay, we always have room for the prostitute with a heart of gold, or the damsel in distress, but strong women’s roles aren’t exactly common fare in the genre.
-So, it’s easy enough to give the film-makers a free pass on this one.
-The generally public will neither know about these women, nor miss their portrayal in a storyline they expect to be all about men in the first place.
+Okay, we always have room for a prostitute with a heart of gold, or a damsel in distress, but genuinely strong women’s roles aren’t exactly common fare in the genre.
+And of course this is a film about warfare, so we wouldn’t expect women to play much of a role in that.

 But here they are!